UPPMAX/uppmax_intro_python/docs/sessions/using_the_python_interpreter.md

 - Load the Python module, to be able to use a modern Python interpreter
 - Use the Python interpreter, to run Python code

-Luckily, UPPMAX has documentation that should allow you to do so autonomously.
+Luckily, UPPMAX has documentation that should allow you to do so yourself!

 These exercises will ensure you are able to run a minimal Python program.